 Juneau, the Capital of Alaska

-We loved our first stop in the Capital of Alaska.
+We loved our first stop in the capital of Alaska.
 It was quaint and laid-back.
 The scenery was beautiful and the weather was chilly but clear.
 We went to find some fish and chips and they were great and a bit pricey.
-We could eat all we wanted on the ship that was included in our fare, but we just wanted to experience fish and chips from Alaska.
+We could eat all we wanted on the ship (included in our fare), but we just wanted to experience fish and chips from Alaska.
 We spent much of the day looking through the many shops on the main road.
 I have never seen so many jewelry shops next to each other in my life.

 You can find Alaskan gold in the many jewelry shops in Juneau.